aayux/fitfast/README.md

 ### Notes

-- PyTorch versions greater than 0.3.1 may fail, goal is to make library compatible with 0.5.0+ syntax.
+- PyTorch versions greater than 0.4.0 may fail, goal is to make library compatible with lates PyTorch.
 - Predict method needs some re-writing.
-- See [GitHub repository](https://github.com/dust0x/fitfast/issues) for existing issues.